 The loop detection functionality of Virtual Services Platform 9000 must not be used under normal operating conditions.
 Only use it if directed by the technical configuration guides (TCG) or if directed by Avaya technical support personnel.

 You cannot configure the EtherType for SLPP.
 Virtual Services Platform 9000 uses an EtherType of 0x8102.
-For more information about how to design your network with SLPP, see Avaya Virtual Services Platform 9000 Planning and Engineering - Network Design, NN46250-200.
+For more information about how to design your network with SLPP, see Network Design Reference for Avaya Virtual Services Platform 9000, NN46250-200.